Keenan Allen: 2017: Comeback Player of the Year

-On September 11, 2017, in the season opener against the Broncos on Monday Night Football, Allen returned from his injury and had five receptions for 35 yards and a touchdown in the 24–21 loss.
+On September 11, 2017, in the season opener against the Broncos, Allen returned from his injury and had five receptions for 35 yards and a touchdown in the 21–24 loss.
 In Week 2, against the Miami Dolphins, Allen had nine receptions for 100 yards for his 13th career game with at least 100 yards and the first such since Week 6 of the 2015 season.
 In Week 11, in a 54–24 victory over the Buffalo Bills, he had 12 receptions for 159 receiving yards and two touchdowns.
 On Thanksgiving Day, during Week 12 against the Dallas Cowboys, Allen finished with 172 receiving yards and a touchdown as the Chargers won 28–6.
 In Week 13, Allen became the first player in NFL history to record three consecutive games of 10+ catches, 100+ receiving yards, and at least one touchdown.
 On December 19, 2017, Allen was named to his first Pro Bowl.
 Allen finished the season, his first where he played 16 regular season games, with 102 receptions for 1,393 yards and six touchdowns.
 His 102 receptions finished fourth in the league.
 He passed LaDainian Tomlinson (100) for the most in a season in Chargers history.
 His 1,393 receiving yards finished third in the league behind Antonio Brown and Julio Jones and were second most in a season in Chargers history behind Lance Alworth.
 He was named the NFL Comeback Player of the Year after an impressive 2017 season coming back from a torn ACL in 2016.
 He was ranked 41st by his peers on the NFL Top 100 Players of 2018.